danelahman/lograc-2022/projects/plfa-extensions.md

 * sums (they seem to be advertised in PLFA but not implemented)

+  - see week 6 lecture recording for an overview of empty and sum types in STLC, and together with the corresponding terms and equations

-  - a thorough overview of sum types, their typing rules, and corresponding reduction rules can be found in Section 11.9 of Types and Programming Languages (Pierce) (https://www.cis.upenn.edu/~bcpierce/tapl/)
+  - another thorough overview of sum types, their typing rules, and corresponding reduction rules can be found in Section 11.9 of Types and Programming Languages (Pierce) (https://www.cis.upenn.edu/~bcpierce/tapl/)